Perth Airport: International terminal development

-1988 onwards
+1988 to 2018: Further growth

 In the late 1980s the Federal Government, as a prelude to eventual privatisation, formed the Federal Airports Corporation (FAC).
 In 1988, the FAC took over as manager of Perth Airport (and many other Australian airports).

-At this time also, airline operators Qantas and Ansett set about on ambitious capital works programs to construct new domestic terminals for their respective airlines on the northern side of the terminal, where they still stand to this day.
-In 2001, after the financial collapse of Ansett, the Ansett terminal became a multi-user terminal, catering for flights from former Ansett-subsidiary Skywest, as well as Virgin Australia and now charter airlines including Alliance Airlines and previously Air Australia.
+It was also during this time that Australian Airlines (now Qantas domestic) and Ansett both set about building their own domestic terminals on the northern side of the terminal, where they still stand today as terminal 4 and terminal 3 respectively.
+Following the collapse of Ansett in 2001, terminal 3 became a multi-user terminal, catering for flights from former Ansett-subsidiary Skywest, as well as Virgin Australia, Tiger Airways Australia, Air Australia and charter airlines including Alliance Airlines.
+Terminals 3 and 4 are now used exclusively by Qantas and its low-cost subsidiary Jetstar.

-In July 1997 Perth Airport Pty Ltd took up a 99-year lease as part of the Federal Government's push to privatise airports.
-As at February 2021, Utilities Trust of Australia (38%) and Future Fund (30%) were the major shareholders.
+In July 1997 Perth Airport took up a 99-year lease as part of the Federal Government's push to privatise airports.
+As at February 2024, Future Fund (30%), Utilities Trust of Australia (23%) and AustralianSuper (17%) were the major shareholders.

 From 2003 to 2004, the International terminal underwent major internal refurbishments to provide an increased array of passenger services, including increased space for duty-free stores and food and beverage concession stands.
 Further upgrades valued at $25 million (2006) were made to the terminal across 2005 and 2006 which added an additional 2,500 m2 of floor space, additional check-in counters, and an improved baggage handling and screening system.

 The airport commemorated its 60th anniversary in 2004, with an event that opened the new Taxiway Sierra, a new taxiway supporting larger aircraft such as the Boeing 747, Airbus A340 and Airbus A380.

 On 14 October 2008, the Airbus A380 made its first visit to the airport as a part of Qantas' A380 promotional tour around Australia.
 The second A380 to visit the airport was an Emirates aircraft which made an emergency landing on 15 August 2009, after a passenger on a Dubai to Sydney flight suffered a stroke.

 In 2012, the Australian Competition & Consumer Commission (ACCC) released a report rating the Perth Airport as the worst in Australia, as judged by airlines.
 The same report rated it below satisfactory for the second year in a row.
-However, due to recent expansions and projects, the airport was awarded Capital City airport of the year by the Australian Airports Association at their national conference in 2016.
-In 2018, Perth Airport was named the best airport in Australia for overall service quality by the ACCC after the completion of a $1 billion redevelopment project over the span of 5 years.
+However, due to more recent expansions and projects, the airport was awarded capital city airport of the year by the Australian Airports Association at their national conference in 2016.
+In 2018, Perth Airport was named the best airport in Australia for overall service quality by the ACCC after the completion of a $1 billion redevelopment project over the span of five years.